You try and try to ignore.

 Culture shock hit hard, but I find myself missing my temporary home in Honjo-Machi, it was peaceful.

-Crossed the equator back to Australia to double my spring semesters by wrapping up a third year at La Trobe, leaving just one more year to finish 5 remaining units of undergrad (part time means 4 years rather than the standard 3).
+Crossing the equator back to Australia and doubling my spring semesters by wrapping up a third year at La Trobe, leaving one more year to finish 5 remaining units of undergrad (part-time at 50-75% courseload has meant taking 4 years rather than the standard 3).

 Actual image of me on campus.